home-assistant/home-assistant.io/source/_integrations/simplisafe.markdown

 ## Getting an Authorization Code

 SimpliSafe authenticates users via its web app.
 Due to technical limitations, there is a manual step when adding the integration.
-For in-depth guidance, refer to [the `simplisafe-python` documentation](https://simplisafe-python.readthedocs.io/en/latest/usage.html#authentication).
+For in-depth guidance, refer to step 6 of [the `simplisafe-python` documentation on authentication](https://simplisafe-python.readthedocs.io/en/latest/usage.html#authentication).

 ## Services